 Some grass trimmers are designed to be great at edging the lawn, and others for making short work of meadow or bramble patches.
 Through our testing and assessments we discover which grass trimmers are best for specific jobs.

 We categorise grass trimmers into three groups:

-- Lawn edgers are best at cutting the vertical edges of the lawn, and tidy around in a few spots where the mower has missed.
+- Lawn edgers - best at cutting the vertical edges of the lawn, and tidying a few spots where the mower has missed.

-- General-purpose grass trimmers will be able to cope with all of our tests, from edging the lawn to whacking through tough weeds.
+- General-purpose grass trimmers - able to cope with all of our tests, from edging the lawn to whacking through tough weeds.

-- Heavy-duty grass trimmers are those that are for cutting down long grass and weeds and are far too powerful to be used for delicate jobs such as edging the lawn so will do more harm than good.
+- Heavy-duty grass trimmers - designed for cutting down long grass and weeds, these are far too powerful for delicate jobs such as edging the lawn.

 The overall score ignores price and is based on:

 Lawn-edging grass trimmers must score 71% or more to be a Best Buy.